TheOdinProject/curriculum/git/intermediate_git/a_deeper_look_at_git.md

 So let's edit our commit by typing `git commit --amend`, fixing the typo in the title, and then finishing the rebase by typing `git rebase --continue`.
 That's all there is to it!
 Have a look at your handiwork by typing `git log`, and seeing the changed history.
 It seems simple, but this is a very dangerous tool if misused, so be careful.
 Most importantly, remember that **if you have to rebase commits in a shared repository, make sure you're doing so for a very good reason that your coworkers are aware of.**

+There's a good chance your terminal will be using VIM to edit your changes.
+At first, it seems confusing but it is really not once you get the hang of it.
+This video is a great overview of the commands you will need to use VIM: https://www.youtube.com/watch?v=AWayLpQHJeE

 #### Squashing Commits